Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 _If you are using an existing Elasticsearch cluster, you have to provide the required CA to the solution to allow certificate validation._

-The project is shipped with long running certificates/keys that should help you to get started with the solution.
-For a production environment these certificates and keys should be replaced with custom certificates.
+The project is shipped with sample long running certificates/keys that should help you to get started with the solution.
+For a production environment these certificates and keys should be replaced with custom certificates, as the sample certificates & key are public available on GitHub.

 After you have created the corresponding certificates and keys based on your CA, you must save them in the folder: `certificates`.
 Afterwards these certificates must be configured in the `.env` file.